-Service Objectives Criteria Summary Results of Use of Results/ (Expected (Measurement) what Assessment (Actual Improvements to Outcomes) What should a student or other user - faculty, staff, vendor, etc. - gain, learn, and/or be able to do as a result of using the service/support? are the measures/indicators used to assess the service objectives?
-Service Outcomes) Include a summary of the data presented in the annual reports produced since the last review.
-Date Describe any changes made to services as a result of the annual assessments since the last review.
+Service Objectives Criteria Summary Results of Use of Results/ (Expected Outcomes) What should a student or other user - faculty, staff, vendor, etc. - gain, learn, and/or be able to do as a result of using the (Measurement) what are the measures/indicators used to assess the service objectives?
+Assessment (Actual Service Outcomes) Include a summary of the data presented in the annual reports produced since the last review.
+Improvements to Date Describe any changes made to services as a result of the annual assessments since the last review. service/support?